-No. That's because our circulators are very low wattage, non self priming pumps.
+No. Our circulators are very low wattage, non-self-priming pumps.
 They can stir water around a radiant system, but they can't compete with normal domestic water pressure.
 As a result, domestic hot water uses always take precedence.

 The Closed System